What Is Thai Ginger Chicken?

 What is Thai ginger chicken (Gai Pad Khing)?

-Thai ginger chicken — Gai Pad Khing, ไก่ผัดขิง — is a Thai stir-fry of chicken, fresh julienned ginger, mushrooms, and green onion in a savory sauce of oyster sauce, fish sauce, soy sauce, and sugar.
-It is cooked fast in a very hot wok and served over jasmine rice.
-The ginger is the central flavor of the dish — present, warm, and sharp in every bite.
+Thai ginger chicken, Gai Pad Khing (ไก่ผัดขิง), is a Thai stir-fry of chicken, fresh julienned ginger, onion, and bell pepper in a savory sauce of oyster sauce, fish sauce, soy sauce, and sugar.
+It is cooked fast in a very hot wok and served over jasmine rice with fresh cilantro.
+The ginger is the central flavor of the dish, present, warm, and sharp in every bite.
 It is one of the most common home-cooked Thai dishes.

 How do you make Thai ginger chicken step by step?